Survey Results

 Effectiveness for Pain

-Pain is the most prevalent medical symptom that we hear about in the survey, with one third stating it as a primary medical symptom they are treating with cannabinoid medicine.
-Here is what people tell us about the effectiveness of their "best" method of administration of cannabinoid medicine for pain.
+Pain is the most frequent medical symptom that we hear about in the survey, with about one third of respondents stating it as the primary medical symptom they are treating with cannabinoid medicine.

-Ingesting and Topical application of cannabinoids are reported to be more effective than smoking or vaporizing for pain, although all methods seem to provide significant relief.
 Here are some quick summaries of quite a few published studies on cannabinoids and pain.
 If you are interested, here are a few studies about topicals.

 Effectiveness for Anxiety

-Vaping is reported to be the most effective administration method for anxiety, but all major methods deliver between 74% and 78% effectiveness for anxiety according to our respondents.
-Here are summaries of quite a few published studies on cannabinoids and anxiety.
+Vaping is reported to be the most effective administration method for anxiety, but all the major methods deliver between 74% and 79% effectiveness for anxiety according to our respondents.
+Vaping has the advantage of being fast acting without burning, and is considered a healthier alternative to smoking by most healthcare professionals.

 Effectiveness for PTSD

-Vaping is reported to be the most effective cannabinoid administration method for PTSD patients at 80% effective, but just barely.
-Smoking is also very effective at 79% according to our respondents.
-Ingesting is reported at 75% effective.
-Here are summaries of some published studies on cannabinoids and PTSD.
+Vaping is reported to be the most effective cannabinoid administration method for PTSD patients at 79% effective, but just barely.
+Smoking is also very effective at 78% according to our respondents.
+Ingesting is reported at 75% effective, and mucosal administration is 67%.

 Effectiveness for Insomnia